-Leadership awards will honor individuals, firms or organizations that lead by example, or which have helped to transform markets by providing information or education that establishes the value of green building.
-Leadership awards will honor efforts “above and beyond” -not simply a “job well done.”
+Leadership in Green Building Awards honors individuals, firms, organizations or projects that lead by example, or have helped transform markets by providing information or education that establishes the value of green building.

 Leadership in Green Building Individual Award goes to Todd Usher.
 In 2002, his company Addison Homes became the only company in South Carolina to build 100% of its homes to third-party verified environmental standards: Energy Star, EarthCraft House, LEED for Homes, National Green Building Standard and, most recently, the U.S. Department of Energy’s Zero Energy Ready Home.
 As the first builder in the U.S. to earn the National Association of Home Builder’s Master Certified Green Professional designation, Todd freely shares his expertise with the building industry.
 He is a Director of the National Association of Home Builders and Education Chairman of the South Carolina Home Builders Association.
 He serves on the Industry Advisory Board for Clemson University’s Department of Construction Science and Management, where he encourages the next generation of builders to pursue green building.
 Addison Homes is also part of the Best Practices Research Alliance, a collaborative effort to foster innovation in high-performance construction and smart energy homes.
 Todd also shares information about the benefits of green building with the public—both at events and through publications as well as his outreach to the Greenville area Habitat for Humanity.
 The Addison Homes/Greenville Habitat partnership is one of nine successful examples highlighted in “High Performance Home Building Guide for Habitat for Humanity Affiliates,” a publication designed by the Federation of American Scientists to assist Habitat programs across the country in their efforts to build sustainable housing.